 Make sure you take a stroll along the River Ness and around St Andrews Cathedral.

-If you would like to learn more about Scottish life in the Highlands and see some of the work from local craftspeople head to Inverness Museum and Art Gallery
+If you would like to learn more about Scottish life in the Highlands and see some of the work of local craftspeople head to Inverness Museum and Art Gallery

 For book (and map) lovers,